All questions answered by Prof. Stephanie Wehner from the Technische Universiteit Delft, Netherlands.

 As with any radically new technology, it is hard to predict all uses of the future Quantum Internet, but several major applications have already been identified.
 One striking application of quantum communication is Quantum Key Distribution (QKD), which allows secure communication.
 The security of QKD is guaranteed by the fundamental laws of nature, and thus fully future-proof even against any attacker possessing a large-scale quantum computer.
 Other promising known applications are clock synchronisation, extending the baseline of telescopes, secure identification, achieving efficient agreement on distributed data, exponential savings in communication, quantum sensor networks, as well as secure access to remote quantum computers in the cloud.

-Next to bringing new applications to the end user in the future, QIA relies on the synergy of its leading industrial, academic and RTO partners, with the objective to create a future European hardware and software industry.
+Next to bringing new applications to the end user in the future, QIA relies on the synergy of Research and Technology Organisations and its leading industrial and academic partners, with the objective to create a future European hardware and software industry.
 QIA aims to engage traditional network and software developers even outside itself in order to accomplish this goal.
-As an example, since its start 1 October 2018, QIA has already held its first hackathon with RIPE NCC (http://quantum-internet.team/2018/10/19/simulaqron-hackathon-2018/) which was open to any software developers.
+As an example, since its start 1 October 2018, QIA has already held its first hackathon with RIPE NCC (the Regional Internet Registry for Europe, the Middle East and parts of Central Asia).
+The hackathon was open to any software developers.

 Why is the Quantum Flagship important and why did you choose to become part of it?